Pranava-Kailash/The-Annotator/README.md

 - **file_to_annotate**: Specifies the file that contains the data to be annotated.
 - **ner_tags**: Defines the list of entity tags used for annotation.

-### 7. `annotated_new_dataset.csv`

-This file is the output produced after running the annotation process.
-It contains the annotated data with the entity tags defined in `settings.json`.

 ## Setup and Installation

 1. **Clone the repository:**